Editor’s Corner | Treating Aortic Dissection is Still Complex

 Finally, think outside the box a bit.
 Urge your patients to always wear a seat belt when in a car.
 A deceleration injury against a dashboard or window itself can cause an aortic dissection, and if abetted by an aortopathy, might be disastrous.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Hypertension, Smoking
+Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Hypertension, Smoking

 Keywords: ACC Publications, Cardiology Magazine, Aortic Aneurysm, Abdominal, Marfan Syndrome, Subclavian Artery, Blood Pressure, Heart Rate, Hospital Mortality, Pain, Intractable, Coronary Vessels, Genetic Predisposition to Disease, Aneurysm, Dissecting, X-Rays, Aorta, Thoracic, Hypertension, Endovascular Procedures, Tomography, X-Ray Computed, Back Pain, Surgeons, Overweight, Life Style, Emergency Service, Hospital, Smoking, Dissection, Registries, Genetic Code, Sodium, Dietary, Disasters, Electrocardiography